robss2020/rmdryrun/README.md

 rmdryrun is a Linux shell script that simulates the behavior of the `rm` command, but instead of actually deleting files, it displays a list of files and directories that would be deleted.

-You use it to show what you would delete if you ran `rm`.  rmdryrun does not have feature parity with `rm` and is just meant to give an indication.
-It does not contain any deletion code.

 ## Installation

 ### Clone or download the repository.